maddox/mac-api/README.md

 ### Additional notes

-To use netflix commands in Safari, you must enable the 'Allow JavaScript from Apple Events' option in Safari's Develop menu to use 'do JavaScript'.
+To use netflix commands in Safari, you must enable the 'Allow JavaScript from Apple Events' option in Safari's Develop menu.

 ## Contributions